About Miniature Scales

-Dollhouse Scales
+Dollhouse scales

-• 1:24 scale, also called ½ scale or half-scale because it is one-half of 1:12 scale.
+• 1:24 scale, also called ½ scale or half-scale, is one-half of 1:12 scale.
 [The 6-ft man would be 3 inches tall.]

 • 1:48 scale, called ¼ scale or quarter-scale because it is one-fourth of 1:12 scale.
 [The 6-ft man would be 1.5 inches tall.]